ewallace/CryptoGat201RNASeq/README.md

 * input_annotation - Cryptococcus genome annotation used for read alignment and counting.
 * input_experiment - other input files including sample sheet
 * results - output data and results
+* results_counts - Results consisting of count data and analyses of those.

 ## How we made the subsampled data